-This Kung Pao Cauliflower is a delicious stir-fry which is spicy, hearty, satisfying, and comforting.
+This Kung Pao Cauliflower is a delicious stir-fry that is spicy, hearty, satisfying, and comforting.
 It’s a great meat-free Chinese takeout alternative to Kung Pao Chicken!
 The Kung Pao sauce has the perfect combination of spicy, salty and sweet flavors which will make your mouth water.
 The recipe is vegan, gluten-free, low in fat and calories, and can be made oil-free!

 Kung Pao Cauliflower Stir-Fry

 Hello dears, I am excited to share my first vegan Chinese recipe with you!
 I must admit that I wasn’t the biggest fan of Chinese food in the past.
-The salty/sweet combo tasted weird to me but my tastebuds have changed and now I LOVE this flavor combination.
+The salty/sweet combo tasted weird to me but my taste buds have changed and now I LOVE this flavor combination.